 If you don’t have much spare time, consider adopting an adult dog that is already trained and socialized.
 There are so many lovely, well-trained and socialized dogs in shelters that have ended up there through no fault of their own.
 If you ask the operator for a dog good with children, most will have been temperament tested and you can ensure a good match for your family and lifestyle.
 Shelters are full of pure-breeds if you have your heart set on a certain breed and there are specialist rescue organisations for many breeds.
 You may also want to consider fostering a dog to ensure dog ownership is all you imagined and that those promises the kids make to help with the dog are kept beyond the first honeymoon period of a week!

-If you do decide to buy a puppy, make sure the breeder allows you to visit his/her home prior to the sale to inspect both parents and never buy from a pet shop, as they all purchase their puppies from puppy farms (even if they assure you they don’t!), leading to long term health and behavioural problems.
+If you do decide to buy a puppy, make sure the breeder allows you to visit his/her home prior to the sale to inspect both parents and never buy from a pet shop, as they all purchase their puppies from puppy farms (even if they assure you they don’t!), leading to long term health and behavioral problems.

 Pure-bred or cross-breed

 After significant research we have compiled a list of several breeds that are considered to be good for a family with children.
 These breeds are laid-back, adjustable and content to be with the family.
 While they will need exercise and training, they do not require a 10km run every day to wear them out so they don’t dig up the yard.
 They are also not going to spend the entire family budget on food and toys.
 They are also considered intrinsically suited to the ever-changing life of a busy family.
-However this list is of course not exhaustive and any dog has the potential to be a good fit for your family, so long as their temperament is calm and they have been trained and socialised appropriately.
+However this list is of course not exhaustive and any dog has the potential to be a good fit for your family, so long as their temperament is calm and they have been trained and socialized appropriately.

 Cavalier King Charles Spaniel